GuyPaddock/guypaddock.github.io/_posts/2017-09-27-demystifying-rails-3-layout-rendering.md

 comments: true
 ads: false
 ---
 Now that Rails 5.x is out, I know that it's very rare for anyone to still be talking about Rails 3.x.
-But, for those poor souls (like us) who still are maintaining system written with that version of the framework, I wanted to share some knowledge I've pieced together that did not appear elsewhere on the web.
+But, for those poor souls (like us) who still are maintaining systems written with that version of the framework, I wanted to share some knowledge I've pieced together that did not appear elsewhere on the web.

-_(If you're running Rails 4.x, this topic is covered in nauseating detail here: http://climber2002.github.io/blog/2015/02/21/how-rails-finds-your-templates-part-1/)_
+_(If you're running Rails 4.x, this topic is covered in nauseating detail by a three-part blog post from [AprilTouch](http://climber2002.github.io/blog/2015/02/21/how-rails-finds-your-templates-part-1/))_

 ## Questions
 First, let me start with the questions we were recently asking here that prompted this research: